 Who?
 What?
 When?
 Where?
 Why?
 How much?
 Those are big questions, but answering them is critical when kicking off a planning engagement.

 For businesses who are planning the planning meeting, arm your agencies with answers to the above questions.
-This will lead to a great discussion that isn’t only focused on the basics, but rather what’s possible.
+This will lead to a great discussion that isn’t only focused on the basics, but rather on what’s possible.